-The immune response to an EBV infection is characterised by the formation of antibodies against EBV capsid, EBV nuclear and EBV early antigens successively.
+The immune response to an EBV infection is characterised by the successive formation of antibodies against EBV capsid, EBV nuclear and EBV early antigens.

 In the early phase of the disease IgM and IgG antibodies against the viral capsid antigen (CA) can be detected.
 A positive Anti-EBV-CA (IgM) result is the classical marker of acute infection.
-IgG antibodies against early antigen are produced later in the acute phase and decrease after three to six months to a non-detectable level.
+IgG antibodies against early antigen are produced later in the acute phase and decrease to a non-detectable level after three to six months.
 Anti-CA IgG antibody levels persist lifelong.
 Around six to eight weeks after infection, antibodies against EBNA are produced.
 The presence of anti-EBNA antibodies indicates a past infection.